Born from NASA technology and perfected for sleep.

 Naturally, there comes a time when we look at our bedrooms and wonder: can we do better?
 Sure, it serves its purpose, we love our bed and we relish how cosy we feel when sleeping in it, but is there something more we can add to the look and feel of the room?

 Luckily, the answer is yes!
-With a little planning and some forward-thinking, we can change a bedroom from a perfectly functional space to one we adore heading to every night and day.
+With a little planning and some forward-thinking, we can change a bedroom from a perfectly functional space to one we adore heading to every night.
+Whether you’re drawn to modern designs or prefer timeless classics, these master bedroom design tips will help transform your sanctuary.
 Let’s look at some of our favourite ideas…

 While greys and whites have been popular for a long time, many people have started adding splashes of colour back to their bedrooms.

 Generally speaking, you’ll want to consider choosing two or three colours for your space.
-Natural and neutral colours are popular, as they work great with brighter and moodier tones alike.
-They can even work on their own with the layering of items of similar tone throughout your space.
-Just keep the undertones of these neutrals in mind when choosing accessory pieces.
+Natural and neutral colours work great – they’ll happily coexist with both bright modern statements and richer traditional tones.
+Just keep the undertones in mind when choosing accessory pieces (warm woods with warm greys, cool whites with cool blues – that sort of thing).

-There are so many amazing design trends that can inspire your master bedroom design.
+There are so many amazing design trends that can inspire your master bedroom design – from the latest trends to cosy classics.

 With the palette and the design philosophy decided on, the next steps will help you consider the different elements that help make a master bedroom stand out and reflect you.
 You don’t have to follow every single step – everyone has a different idea of what makes a master bedroom perfect, after all – but instead think of them as a guideline when redesigning your space.